-Prereq: 3 credits of graduate course work in food science and/or nutrition Grant proposal preparation experiences including writing and critiquing of proposals and budget planning.
-Formation of grant writing teams in food science and/or nutrition.

-NUTRS 699: Research in Nutritional Sciences
+Prereq: 3 credits of graduate course work in food science and/or nutritional sciences Grant proposal preparation experiences including writing and critiquing of proposals and budget planning.
+Understanding the grand funding process from federal, foundation, and commodity agencies.
+Includes preparing a grant for possible submission and participation in the review of proposals.
+Discussion of the role of successful grant writing in career development.
+NUTRS 699: Research in Nutritional Sciences Cr. arr.

-Cr. arr.
 F.S.SS.